Stephen K. Benjamin: Post-mayoral positions

+Biden Administration appointee

 In February 2023, Benjamin was appointed to serve as a senior advisor to President Joe Biden and director of the Office of Public Engagement, succeeding former Atlanta Mayor Keisha Lance Bottoms.

 Personal life

 Benjamin is married to DeAndrea G. Benjamin, a judge on the United States Court of Appeals for the Fourth Circuit.
 They have two daughters.